kleinbottle/swanlotus/content/blogs/anatomy-of-a-logo-design/anatomy-of-a-logo-design.md

 It is not possible to _prove_ Pythagoras's Theorem simply by showing that it has held water in a million cases.
 But a _single counterexample_ disproving it would be sufficient to knock it off its perch on the pedestal of mathematical truth.
 Thankfully, that is not the case.
 The famed theorem has been proved by methods that are mathematically rigorous, and it will therefore stand the test of time.
 Period.
 No questions.

-Unlike mathematics though, science is built up on the interplay between theory and experiments.
+Unlike mathematics though, science is built up on the interplay between theory and experiment.
 There is no neat, logical way in which the "truth" of a theory may be proved.
 And again, a zillion experiments upholding the predictions of a theory do not necessarily prove its correctness.
 But the results of a _single_ experiment that contradicts the theory is enough to undermine it wholesale.

 This asymmetry on the onus of proof in science is at the heart of the [Criterion of Falsifiability](https://www.britannica.com/topic/criterion-of-falsifiability) put forward by Popper.